peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

 ####Registering a User
-Users currently register with the OPENi system using a *username* and *password*
+Users currently register with the PEAT system using a *username* and *password*

 **N.B.** This request does not return a body only a status code.
 ~~~java